jpsco5890/bggn_213/class_15/lab_12-Reddan.md

 #### \[Q3\]: How would you make the above code in either approach more robust?

-Change rowSums to rowMeans to avoid hard-coding number of smaples.
+Change rowSums to rowMeans to avoid hard-coding number of samples.

 ``` r
 control_md <- metadata %>% filter(dex=="control")